igorlima/unapologetic-thoughts/pages/quick-notes.md

 articles, enabling items to be tracked and revisited later, even if some entries eventually become outdated.</sup>

+- Mon, Dec 29, 2025 - 2025a12m29d
+  - Wisdom isn’t just about knowing what to do—it’s also about acting on it.
+    - That takes self-control.
+Without it, the knowledge never gets applied.
+Wisdom means making decisions.
 - Sun, Nov 23, 2025 - 2025a11m23d
   - The Freedom of Less
     - Eliminate the need to make many decisions.
 Eliminate the need to solve many problems.
 Eliminate the need for excessive communication.
 Eliminate the need to own many things.
 A mind full of desire breeds unhappiness.
 Fewer wants lead to fewer needs... and that freedom is happiness.